CaliforniaHerps.com

 Red Coachwhips will eat whatever they can find and overpower, including snakes.
 Darrel Roberts found this one eating a young Southwestern Speckled Rattlesnake in his Phoenix driveway one morning. © Darrel Roberts A juvenile California Kingsnake eats a San Bernardino Ring-necked Snake in Riverside County. © Mark Russell Adult California Striped Racer eating a juvenile Northern Pacific Rattlesnake

-in Lake County. © Robert Hayes
+in Lake County. © Anonymous

 Snakes Eating Lizards